secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/index.html.md

 ### Issue Types
 This is how we work with Issues and their scope
 #### External
-(outside of Growth Marketing)
+(outside of Inbound Marketing)
 **REQUEST ONLY ISSUE**
 *  This is for complicated projects (example: campaign).
-*  This type of Issue is submitted by a team OUTSIDE of Growth Marketing.
+*  This type of Issue is submitted by a team OUTSIDE of Inbound Marketing.
 *  This serves as a brief to us.
 *  For each type of request we have a corresponding  **Request [Type] Issue Template** that should be filled out to begin the process.
      * [Requesting Support](/handbook/marketing/inbound-marketing/#requesting-support)